gae-andela/url-shortener-system/README.md

 For running the unit tests for the Angular application, simply run `ng test` or `ng test --code-coverage` for also generating coverage information.<br/>
 The coverage result can be seen by browsing the file **web/coverage/url-shortener-system/index.html**.

+## Latest reports

+The test reports generated with the latest version of code is available on this current repo Github Page.
+Just follow this link: [https://gae-andela.github.io/url-shortener-system/](https://gae-andela.github.io/url-shortener-system/).